libbyshoop/database-book/_sources/08TinyDB/00creatureDBOverview.rst

    INSERT INTO achievement (creatureId, skillCode, proficiency,
                             achDate, test_townId)
                    VALUES (13, 'PK', 10, datetime('2012-08-06'), 'le');
-   -- Godizilla achieves PK in Tokyo poorly with no date -- had not aspiration to do so- did it on a dare ;) INSERT INTO achievement (creatureId, skillCode, proficiency,
+   -- Godzilla achieves PK in Tokyo poorly with no date -- had not aspiration to do so- did it on a dare ;) INSERT INTO achievement (creatureId, skillCode, proficiency,
                             achDate, test_townId)